lRomul/argus/docs/source/guides.rst

         nn_state_dict = ...  # Perform required operations on the state dict

         model.get_nn_module().load_state_dict(nn_state_dict)

+5. Model import.
+    In cases where it is required to load a model that is not a typical PyTorch argus model, which cannot be loaded with :meth:`torch.load`, for example, when the model was trained using another framework or saved in a different format, one can implement a converter loading function that takes the path to the model file as input, reads the file and converts it to an appropriate state dictionary.
+The function should then be passed to :meth:`argus.model.load_model` as an argument ``state_load_func``.

 .. seealso::
     * For more information see the :func:`argus.model.load_model` documentation.